mxagar/deep_learning_udacity/06_Deployment/DLND_Deployment.md

 - The models and all the artifacts product of the training are stored in S3 buckets.
 - Additionally, training code is stored in container images, which are collected in the Elastic Container Registry.
 - The datasets need to be in Amazon S3 buckets, too.

+This Udacity module focuses on Jupyter Notebook instances, probably because Studio is a newer product.
+However, it seems the strategic effort from AWS is leaned towards Studio.
+It has also some advantages; see [Differences between AWS SageMaker notebooks & SageMaker Studio](#Differences-between-AWS-SageMaker-notebooks-&-SageMaker-Studio).

 ### 2.5 Set Up a Notebook Instance and Clone the Exercise Repository